hakongrydeland/MaturationalWaves_CerebralCortex2018/README.md

 ### Who wrote the code

-Most of the code in this repository was written by Håkon Grydeland but it built on work generously shared by Aaron Alexander-Bloch, Rafael Romero-Garcia, František Váša, Petra Vértes, Kirstie Whitaker.
+Most of the code in this repository was written by Håkon Grydeland but it built on work generously shared by Aaron Alexander-Bloch, Ameera Patel, Rafael Romero-Garcia, František Váša, Petra Vértes, Kirstie Whitaker.

 Thank you!